-The Effect of Temperature on Production of Oxygen in Photosynthesis in Elodea
+The Effect of Temperature on Production of Oxygen During Photosynthesis in Elodea

 This experiment is a continuation of the experiment "Oxygen Production in Elodea in Direct Light, Distant Light, and Darkness."

-Temperatures under 15C will not affect oxygen production in photosynthesis yet temperature over 40C will greatly increase oxygen production in photosynthesis.
+Temperatures under 15C will not affect oxygen production in photosynthesis yet temperature over 40C will greatly increase oxygen production.

 In 1905 F.F.
 Blackmen, an English plant physiologist, found that there was one set of light dependent reactions which were also temperature independent.